-Given recent market volatility, checking in on your retirement plan makes a lot of sense.
+Given recent market volatility, checking in on your retirement plan may make a lot of sense.

-Despite some sharp downdrafts, the stock market in 2019 has been strong overall, benefitting many investors.
-However, recent volatility has made it important to check your current plan to confirm that you’re on track toward meeting your investment goals.
-While the broader market is higher, you’ll still want to confirm that your own investments are performing in line with expectations.
+Recent market volatility has made it important to check your current retirement plan to confirm that you’re on track toward meeting your investment goals.
+Even when the broader market rises higher, you’ll want to confirm that your own investments are performing in line with expectations.
 What’s more, if you haven’t been keeping up with your contributions or have otherwise deviated from the plan, you’ll want to see how that has impacted your status.

-Here’s a six-step retirement plan checkup, including how a Financial Advisor can help you adjust your plan as needed:
+Here’s a six-step retirement plan checkup that may be helpful, including how a Financial Advisor can help you adjust your plan as needed:

 - Take advantage of ways to improve returns without magnifying the risks.
-These strategies can include options to minimize taxes, such as “income smoothing” and tax loss harvesting.
+These strategies may include options to minimize taxes, such as “income smoothing” and tax loss harvesting.
 Insurance can also play a role.
-If used correctly, long-term care, life insurance and annuities have the potential to bolster your retirement plan due to their tax treatment and risk mitigation features.
-These strategies can be complex and a Financial Advisor can help you implement them.
+Long-term care, life insurance and annuities may have the potential to bolster your retirement plan due to their tax treatment and risk mitigation features.
+These strategies can be complex and a Financial Advisor may be able help you implement them.

 - Tally up your income sources.
 If you are retiring soon, you need to get the most out of all your sources of income.
 That could include strategies for claiming Social Security and traditional pension fund payments, and where applicable, approaches to help you secure or maximize rental income.
 If your reliable sources of income are not significant enough to cover a good portion of your needs, your Financial Advisor may suggest you add more conservative income-oriented investments, such as dividend paying stocks or bonds.

 Checking in on your retirement plan doesn’t just entail making sure you are saving enough money.
 It also means helping ensure the savings you’ve worked so hard to accumulate will be there when you need it.
-A Financial Advisor can help.
+A Financial Advisor may be able help.